-and/or the levels of populations of the species for which it was designated.
-(Source: UK Government Planning Practice Guidance)
+2017/1012, as amended by The Conservation of Habitats and Species and/or the levels of populations of the species for which it was designated.

-&lt;sup>2 The Conservation of Habitats and Species Regulations 2017 (2017) SI No. 2017/1012, as amended by The Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019 (SI 2019/579), TSO (The Stationery Office), London.

-&lt;sup>3 The exception to this would be where 'imperative reasons of overriding public interest' can be demonstrated; see paragraph 1.16.
+(Amendment) (EU Exit) Regulations 2019 (SI 2019/579), TSO (The Stationery Office), London.
+The exception to this would be where 'imperative reasons of overriding public

-&lt;sup>4 The integrity of a site is the coherence of its ecological structure and function, across its whole area, that enables it to sustain the habitat, complex of habitats
+&lt;sup>4 The integrity of a site is the coherence of its ecological structure and function, across its whole area, that enables it to sustain the habitat, complex of habitats and of wild fauna and flora (the 'Habitats Directive')